 We’ll show you how to transfer your American Express Membership points – and some of the best partners to keep in mind.

 22 Partners to Choose From

 Before we get into the “how?”, let’s cover the “where?”
 As in, where can you transfer your American Express Membership Rewards?
-With 22 transfer partners overall, American Express has the largest stable of transfer partners out there.
+With more than 20 transfer partners overall, American Express has the largest stable of transfer partners out there.

 Below are the current options, as well as how long it takes to move points from your American Express account to an airline or hotel brand.

 |Program||Type||Transfer Ratio||Transfer Time|

 Let’s go over some important points before we highlight some of the strongest partners.
 Unlike Chase, from which every single point transfers on a 1:1 basis to an airline or hotel account, there are some poor transfer ratios here.
 Whether it’s the 1.25:1 ratio with jetBlue (where 25,000 points gets you 20,000 jetBlue miles) or the horrible 50:1 ratio with El Al, these should be avoided.

 And while Chase has some very valuable hotel transfer options like Hyatt in its portfolio, it’s admittedly a weak spot for American Express Membership Rewards.

 That said, there are a handful of great options to consider here: